 9.2.7 Radio Link Failure

 In RRC_CONNECTED, the UE performs Radio Link Monitoring (RLM) in the active BWP based on reference signals (SSB/CSI-RS) and signal quality thresholds configured by the network.
 SSB-based RLM is based on the SSB associated to the initial DL BWP and can only be configured for the initial DL BWP and for DL BWPs containing the SSB associated to the initial DL BWP.
 For other DL BWPs, RLM can only be performed based on CSI-RS.
+In case of DAPS handover, the UE continues the RLM at the source cell until the successful completion of the random access procedure to the target cell.

 The UE declares Radio Link Failure (RLF) when one of the following criteria are met:

-- Expiry of a timer started after indication of radio problems from the physical layer (if radio problems are recovered before the timer is expired, the UE stops the timer); or
+- Expiry of a radio problem timer started after indication of radio problems from the physical layer (if radio problems are recovered before the timer is expired, the UE stops the timer); or

+- Expiry of a timer started upon triggering a measurement report for a measurement identity for which the timer has been configured while another radio problem timer is running; or

 - Random access procedure failure; or